yonasBSD/work-tuimer/docs/SESSIONS.md

 # Timer Sessions

-WorkTimer includes a powerful built-in timer system for real-time time tracking.
-Sessions allow you to track time as you work, with automatic updates, pause/resume support, and seamless integration between the TUI and CLI.
+Sessions track time in real-time with automatic updates, pause/resume support, and shared state between TUI and CLI.

 ## Table of Contents